-While ECU evaluates its capital investment needs on a regular basis, ECU currently has no legislatively approved projects that it anticipates financing during the Study Period.
+While ECU evaluates its capital investment needs on a regular basis, ECU currently has no legislatively approved projects at this time.

 - What does it measure?
 ECU's aggregate outstanding debt as compared to its obligated resources-the funds legally available to service its debt. - How is it calculated?
 Aggregate debt divided by obligated resources\